Event

 Dr. Mark McClellan, director of the Center, will moderate two panel discussions throughout which panelists will discuss how to identify and answer clinical questions with antibiotic use data, as well as policy approaches to improve data capture for antibiotic use.
 Discussion will inform policy approaches that post-market incentives for novel antibiotics might include to improve how data is captured to measure, track, and improve antibiotic use and patient outcomes.

-Duke-Margolis Planning Team
+Duke-Margolis Policy Research Team

 Marianne Hamilton Lopez, PhD, MPA